-Additive manufacturing has been used in automotive design & prototyping for decades, however recent advancements have pushed the capabilities of 3D printing even further.
+Additive manufacturing and 3D Printing has been used in automotive design & prototyping for decades, however recent advancements have pushed the capabilities of 3D printing even further.
 Traditionally 3D printing has been used to prototype and validate the fit and form of automotive components before production begins.
 Today, 3D printing allows for more functional applications including the production of both end-use interior and exterior parts.

-Forge Labs offers functional end-use materials that offer final product aesthetics such as Nylon 12 using Powder Bed Fusion for both functional testing and low-volume production.
-High performance thermoplastics such as ULTEM 9085 are suitable for use inside engine compartments or parts that require Flame Smoke & Toxicity certifications.
+Due to recent advancements in Selective Laser Sintering, Multi-Jet Fusion and Direct Metal Laser Sintering, Forge Labs offers functional end-use materials that offer final product aesthetics such as Nylon 12 using Powder Bed Fusion for both functional testing and low-volume production.
+High performance thermoplastics for Fused Deposition (FDM), such as ULTEM 9085 are suitable for use inside engine compartments or parts that require Flame Smoke & Toxicity certifications.

 Manufacturing parts with 3D printing allows luxury automakers to get more creative with their designs, allowing for more intricate parts to be manufactured such as complex brake calipers, grilles, air vents, handles, and exhausts.
 Assemblies can now be simplified and combined into a single printed part, saving assembly and labor time later during production.

 Additive Manufacturing and 3D Printing with Forge Labs enables the rapid production of functional end use parts requiring high levels of customization in a matter of days.
 Since complexity with 3D printing doesn't add to the cost of manufacturing, this leads to customization opportunities for automakers far beyond what was ever possible with traditional subtractive methods